FlossWare-Archives/scripts/README.md

 ### Bintray

-We've include a number of scripts to simplify interacting with the [Bintray API] (https://bintray.com/docs/api).
-While the API is fairly easy, we wanted a simple and consistent command line way to create, list and delete artifacts.
-While not all command line parameters are used in each script, the following bulleted list denotes the supported command line options (some familiarity with [Bintray] (https://bintray.com) may make the command line parameters more obvious):
+We've included a number of scripts to create, list and delete artifacts using the [Bintray API] (https://bintray.com/docs/api).
+While not all command line parameters are used by each script, the following bulleted list denotes the recognized options (some familiarity with [Bintray] (https://bintray.com) may provide better clarity):
 * `--bintrayUser` - your user name.
 * `--bintrayKey` - your API key.
-* `--bintrayAccount` - your account name.
+* `--bintrayAccount` - your account name (really your organization name).
 * `--bintrayRepo` - the repo type like maven, rpm, etc.
 * `--bintrayLicenses` - for now, a single entry license name you use when creating a package.
 For example GPL-3.0.
 * `--bintrayPackage` - the package name.